School of Art + Art History

 Anna E. Dobbins

 Anna E. Dobbins is a doctoral student studying modern and contemporary art with Dr. Rachel Silveri.
-Her research examines constructions of gender, sexuality, and race in late nineteenth and early twentieth century French art.
-She is also interested in the cultural exchange between France and the Caribbean.
+Her research examines constructions of gender, sexuality, and eroticism in twentieth century art, with an emphasis on women artists working in and around Surrealism.
 Anna is a recipient of the Grinter Fellowship.
 She received her BA in French and Art History from Auburn University and her MA in Art History from Georgia State University where her research culminated in her thesis “The Elles Series: Henri de Toulouse-Lautrec’s Unusual Approach to Prostitution.”
-Anna has presented her research at SECAC (2017) and the GSU Art History Graduate Forum Symposium (2018).
-For the past four years Anna has taught Art History and Art Appreciation at numerous universities in north Alabama.
+Anna has presented her research at SECAC (2017), the GSU Art History Graduate Forum Symposium (2018), Feminist inter/Modernist Association (2024), and Workshopping Future Directions in Impressionism (2024).
+For the past six years Anna has taught Art History and Art Appreciation at numerous universities in north Alabama.

 annadobbins@ufl.edu